atshuncho/customer_service_data/README.md

-This version is further testing in DBT Sudio.

 # Customer Analytics Project

 This project explores customer purchasing behaviour through cleaned and transformed datasets in BigQuery using dbt.
 It includes end-to-end data modeling, testing, and dashboarding in Looker Studio to enable customer segmentation, repeat buyer analysis, and revenue insights.